scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 Yaksh is a free, and open-source online evaluation software that allows teachers to create courses and students to watch lessons and attempt tests which are evaluated immediately.
-Yaksh is designed to be used by a large number of users concurrently thereby making it apt for using in schools, colleges and other educational institutes for training a large number of students.
+Yaksh is designed to be used by a large number of users concurrently thereby making it apt for use in schools, colleges and other educational institutes for training a large number of students.

 Yaksh is implemented in Python and uses Django (https://www.djangoproject.com/).
-It is also written as a pip-installable Django app, thus allowing other Django based web projects to install the app within their project.
+It can be installed as a Django app with `pip` command, thus allowing other Django based web projects to install the app within their project.
 The sources are available from: https://github.com/FOSSEE/online_test

 To use Yaksh, one could sign-up on the official https://yaksh.fossee.in website or host it on one's own servers.
 The most standard and secure way to deploy Yaksh on a server is to build separate docker images using docker compose.
-Instructions for this are available in the yaksh sources and are easy to setup.
+Instructions for this are available in the Yaksh sources and are easy to setup.

 For teachers, Yaksh provides a wide array of question types which include the basic question types like multiple choice, fill-in-the-blanks, assignment upload, etc. One can also add standard I/O and assertion-based questions for simple and basic programming questions.
-For complex programs, teachers can add a hook-based test case which would enable them to take the student answer and evaluate it in whatever way they want.
+For complex programs, teachers can add a hook-based test case which enable them to take the student answer and evaluate it in whatever way they want.
 Once the questions are created, they can create a question paper that can be added to a practice exercise or a quiz.
 The question paper can have a mixed set of fixed questions or a random